ALANNO: An Active Learning Annotation System for Mortals: Features

+Annotation management in \alanno{} is centered around the first critical challenge -- label reliability.
+We support agreement-aware label aggregation and advanced data assignment to simultaneously promote label quality and make the management of annotation campaigns as seamless as possible.

-\paragraph{Balanced distribution.} Document distribution is an important aspect of the annotation process, in which combinations of annotators assigned to particular document should be balanced to achieve more reliable labels.
+\paragraph{Balanced assignment.} Assigning unlabeled instances to annotators is an important aspect of the annotation process, in which combinations of annotators assigned to particular data points should be balanced to achieve more reliable labels.
 We have found that using uniform sampling based on pseudo-random numbers results in unbalanced combinations of annotators, with varying frequencies of different annotator tuples.
-To mitigate this and help with \textbf{C1}, we developed a novel distribution method based on quasi-random numbers, using Sobol sequences in particular \cite{burhenne-et-al-2011-sampling}, which we termed the \textit{quasi-Monte Carlo} distribution.
-In a scenario with $n$ annotators and $k$ annotators per document, we draw $n$ dimensional vectors generated from the Sobol sequence, where each element is in the interval $[0, 1]$.
-We round the values to the nearest integer, either to $1$ or $0$.
-If a particular vector has exactly $k$ elements with value $1$, we distribute the document to the annotators at the corresponding indices of the vector.
+To mitigate this and help improve label reliability, we developed a \emph{Quasi-Monte Carlo} assignment method based on quasi-random numbers.
+In particular, we used Sobol sequences \cite{burhenne-et-al-2011-sampling} to produce balanced combinations.
+In a scenario with $n$ annotators and $k$ annotators per data point, we draw $n$ dimensional vectors generated from the Sobol sequence, where each element is in the $[0, 1]$ interval.
+We round the values to the nearest integer ($0$ or $1$).
+If a particular vector has exactly $k$ elements with value $1$, we distribute the data point to the annotators at the corresponding indices of the vector.
 Otherwise, we discard the vector and draw a new one.
-The process is guaranteed to converge, since all of the possible combinations are covered in the first $2^n$ vectors from the sequence.
-This procedure produces very balanced combinations, with uniform frequencies of annotator pairs, triplets, and up to $k$-tuples.
+The process is guaranteed to converge since all possible combinations are covered in the first $2^n$ vectors from the sequence.
+This procedure produces balanced combinations with uniform frequencies of annotator pairs, triplets, and up to $k$-tuples.
+We demonstrate its effects in a case study in \Cref{subsec:cs1}.